LearnFintech

 Challenges to the Moat:

 Binance has more users globally (but regulatory issues).
-Traditional finance is entering (Fidelity, etc.).
-Fees are higher than competitors.
-SEC lawsuit creates uncertainty.
+Traditional finance is entering (Fidelity, Robinhood, BlackRock).
+Fees are higher than many competitors.
+With the SEC case dismissed in Feb 2025, the bigger swing factor is now crypto-cycle volatility rather than US litigation.

 The Moat Question: